JoeyyScott/Gamer-Supplies/TESTING.md

                 if field == 'contact_number':
                     self.fields[field].widget.attrs['pattern'] = '^[0-9]{5,}$'
                     self.fields[field].widget.attrs['required'] = ''
-            + This means that the input has to be numbers only and a minimum of 5 digits as per my research [here](https://stackoverflow.com/questions/14894899/what-is-the-minimum-length-of-a-valid-international-phone-number)
+            + This means that the input has to be numbers only and a minimum of 5 digits as per my research [here](https://stackoverflow.com/questions/14894899/what-is-the-minimum-length-of-a-valid-international-phone-number).

     + Out of the three options I have outlined above I felt option 3 was the safest but given more time and experience with Stripe functionality I would go for option 2.
-    + This leave this bug as partially resolved.
+    + This leaves this bug as partially resolved.

 #### Completely Unresolved